andrew-hart/log_analysis/README.md

 The questions for this assignment were as follows:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
-3. On which days did more than 1% of requests lead to errors? <br />
+3. On which days did more than 1% of requests lead to errors?

 A summary of the answers to these questions can be found in the `output.txt` file.

 # Requirements